 As a vegetable farmer, all season long I’m confronted with too much abundance — it’s absolutely overwhelming.
-In winter, though, it can feel like the opposite if I don’t prepare.
+In winter, though, it can feel like the opposite if I don’t prepare and preserve food.
 So the question for me is, how can I manage the abundance of summer so that I can enjoy it into the winter?

 Whenever I come up with extra peas, beans, and broccoli, I do my best to blanch and freeze them.
 I don’t grow my own sweet corn, so I often don’t spend the time dealing with someone else’s abundance.
 I try not to freeze too much, though.
 Freezer space is precious, and I’d rather have half a hog available to me than as much broccoli.